 There is a dedicated tea and coffee station set up in the Atrium area where you will be able to purchase tea and coffee.
-Soup and sandwiches will also be available to purchase during the lunch break or you can go to the café terrace bar overlooking the river.
+Soup and sandwiches will also be available to purchase during the lunch break.

 Presentation of Society Awards